teslahed/interlight/README.md

 You could use a cheap and simple low power through hole RGB LED and some resistors wired directly to the raspberry pi's GPIO pins if you wanted to play with the software before spending more money on LED hardware.

 Please feel free to ask questions or make comments if you have any.

+Future Possibilities

+Using different LED driver boards and more powerful RGB LED chips could make the project more interesting.

+I used an original raspberry pi model B because i had one in a drawer.
+If doing the project from scratch I would use a raspberry pi zero W because they are physically much smaller and have better connectivity (built in wifi). https://www.modmypi.com/raspberry-pi/raspberry-pi-zero-board-379/rpi-zero-board/raspberry-pi-zero-wireless/